twofold-rsc/twofold/packages/server-function-transforms/README.md

 ### Encryption

 The `encryption` option is used to encrypt and decrypt closure variables used in server functions.
-This is done to ensure that the data passed between the server and client is tamper-proof.
+This is done to ensure that the data passed between server and client is tamper-proof.

+Under the hood, this package uses AES-GCM as the encryption algorithm.

 #### Keys

 The `key` property tells the server function where to find the encryption key.

-Using the `envKey` function will instruction the server function to load the encryption key from an environment variable.
+Using `envKey` will instruction the server function to load the encryption key from an environment variable.

 ```typescript
 import { envKey } from "@twofold/server-function-transforms";